Join our team

 A nonprofit founded in 1976, Tides partners with philanthropists, foundations, activists, and organizations across the country and around the globe to promote economic justice, robust democratic processes, and the opportunity to live in a healthy and sustainable environment where human rights are preserved and protected.
 Tides offers an array of services that amplify the efforts of forward-thinking individuals and organizations working to make the world a better place.
 With offices in San Francisco and New York City, Tides provides nonprofit management for 230 groups across the country; creates green nonprofit centers; and has granted more than one billion dollars to nonprofits working for positive social change.

 Current openings for positions at Tides are listed below.
-Please select the position for a full job description.
-Unless otherwise indicated in the job posting, direct all job applications or inquiries to jobs(at)tides.org.
+Please select the position for a full job description and application.

 Diversity and Inclusion Philosophy